Startup India

 3. Understand the numbers

 Calculations are conducted as the last step.
 When establishing a pricing strategy for your goods and services, you must take into account both fixed and variable costs.
-Your start-up expenses should be mentioned in your business plan so that you can project when your enterprise will turn a profit.
-Additionally, you can use your expense sheet to identify the types of financing those banks, financial institutions, and investment businesses are offering to you.
+Your start-up expenses should be included in your business plan, enabling you to project when your enterprise will begin to turn a profit.
+Additionally, you can use your expense sheet to identify the types of financing that banks, financial institutions, and investment businesses are offering to you.

 4. You can add a cushion

-Your start-up may experience delays and setbacks whether or not you have a business strategy in place.
+Your start-up may experience delays and setbacks, regardless of whether you have a business strategy in place.
 It is crucial to safeguard your start-up costs with an additional cushion to ensure that it stays afloat.

 Your business should have a budget that will allow it to survive for up to a year after its inception.

 Your start-up costs include all of the cash you’ll need to launch your business.
-Effective business plans can help in planning a start-up budget, forecasting operating costs and revenues, and luring investors.
+Effective business plans can help in planning a start-up budget, forecasting operating expenses and revenues, and luring investors.

 Predict profits